rkalis/truffle-plugin-verify/README.md

 ```

 ### Constructor arguments override (Optional)

-You can additionally provide an explicit constructor arguments for the contract.
-This is useful if the contract was created by another contract instead by an EOA.
+You can additionally provide an explicit constructor arguments for the contract using the `--forceConstructorArgs` option.
+This is useful if the contract was created by another contract rather an EOA, because truffle-plugin-verify cannot automatically retrieve constructor arguments in these cases.
+Note that the value needs to be prefixed with `string:` (e.g. `--forceConstructorArgs string:0000`).

-This feature has to be used together with the address overriding, e.g.:

 ```
-truffle run verify SuperToken@0x439e79a6F03bDbB1cCBE14B9227c87f6822AD2B1@0000000000000000000000000cb966d6a7702a4eff64009502653e302b3ec365 --network goerli
+truffle run verify MetaCoin --forceConstructorArgs string:0000000000000000000000000cb966d6a7702a4eff64009502653e302b3ec365 --network goerli
 ```

 ### Debugging